· · · ·

 Leaves change around a stone tunnel on the Blue Ridge Parkway near Asheville.

-There are lots of wonderful place to see fall foliage near Asheville but we enjoy just staying in Asheville and exploring the area.
+There are lots of wonderful places to see fall foliage near Asheville, but we enjoy just staying in Asheville and exploring the area.

-Asheville has many great hotels to stay in but I have two favorites that I had mentioned in my Asheville blog post.
+Asheville has many great hotels, but I have two favorites that I mentioned in my Asheville blog post.

 Grand Bohemian near the Biltmore